guidosette/GFLoadingAnimationView/README.md

 ![Alt Text](https://github.com/guidosette/GFLoadingAnimationView/blob/master/photo.gif)

+Simple loading animation view to block UI.
+Easy to use and configurable.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements